gomberg5264/Project-1-Flight-Planner/README.md

 Live Website: https://flight-planner-app.herokuapp.com/

-## Ongoing Issues

-* Navbar text is appears too large on smaller screens
-* Users can try to book already booked flights.
-It would be a better idea to not display the "book" button if a flight is booked

 ## Further Improvements

+* The site no longer needs to alert the user if they try to book a flight they've already booked, since it's no longer possible
 * The site alerts users when they cancel bookings or delete flights, but it might be better to give them the option to cancel the action as well
 * A CRUD system for airports could be added to the site
 * Prevent the values from being deleted from the new flight form if the form fails to submit
 * Prevent users from booking multiple flights that travel during the same period of time (could be tricky if time zones are taken into account)
+* Make Site Responsive

 ## Technologies Used
 * HTML (with embedded Ruby)